ASSERT-KTH/Vecogen/README.md

 ```

 # Currently implemented functions
 - 'verify_dir'      : Verifies the first .c and .h file.
-This requires the user to provide the .c file using the -c flag, and the header file using the -he flag.
-You can also incorporate specific solvers using the -s flag.
-The solvers available depend on the currently installed solvers.
-By default all solvers are being used.
 - 'verify'          : Verifies the given .c and .h file.
-This requires the user to provide the .c file using the -c flag, and the header file using the -he flag.
-You can also incorporate specific solvers using the -s flag.
-The solvers available depend on the currently installed solvers.
-By default all solvers are used.
 - 'list_dir'        : Lists the files given in a directory, where the directory is described by the -d flag
 - 'generate_prompt' : Generates a prompt for the user to given an .h file

+# Existing flags
+- '-c' : The .c file
+- '-he': The .h file
+- '-d' : The directory
+- '-s' : The solvers to be used
+- '-p' : The prompt to be used
+- '-wpt': The timeout for the wp solvers
+- '-wps': The maximum amount of steps for the wp solvers
+- '-sd' : The smoke detector option for the solvers.
+Checks consistency of the solvers